N5GEH/n5geh.tutorial.api-protection/README.md

 - Add necessary headers depending on the plugins in the request and make sure it is put in the user token.
 - Send the request and verify.

-*Ex*: To use postman for testing, please check the image below to configure token.
+*E.g.*: To use postman for testing, please check the image below to configure a token.
 ![token-postman](img/token-postman.png)